OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 If the director or producer cannot attend, the pass may be used by the writer.

-*(Due to financial and budgetary reasons the PWFF can no longer provide complimentary festival passes for filmmakers to attend all the events of the festival.
+*(Due to financial and budgetary reasons the PWFF no longer provides complimentary festival passes for filmmakers to attend all the events of the festival.
 We do welcome all filmmakers to attend as many events as possible, or to buy a full festival pass.)

 All directors, producers and cast will be admitted to the Sunday night PWFF Awards Ceremony.